Originally published 4/12/22, expanded 4/6/23

 The Dangers of Smoking Moldy Weed

-If you accidentally smoke moldy weed, you’ll likely be fine - it’s typically more of an unpleasant experience than a dangerous one - but smoking mold is not a great idea because there is always a potential that you could experience ill effects due to the present mold spores.
+If you accidentally smoke moldy weed once or twice, you’ll likely be fine - it’s typically more of an unpleasant experience than a dangerous one.
+Nevertheless, smoking mold is not a great idea because there is always a potential that you could experience ill effects due to the present mold spores.
 Smoking moldy weed can lead to:

 If you are allergic to mold (a relatively common allergy), smoking moldy weed can cause inflammation of your respiratory system, particularly your sinuses and lungs.
 This can result in asthma, congestion, and sinus pain.

 Certain fungi can be especially dangerous.
-In a UC Davis Study, researchers examined samples purchased from legal cannabis dispensaries.
+In a UC Davis Study, researchers examined fungus on weed samples purchased from legal cannabis dispensaries.
 They discovered Cryptococcus, Mucor, and Aspergillus – fungi linked to lung infections in people with weakened immune systems.
 Aspergillosis can be a major concern with mold on weed, as this type of mold can cause a severe lung infection that causes chest pain, bloody sputum, difficulty breathing, and fever.

 What does moldy weed look like?